dlang-tour/core/public/content/en/basics.md

 */
 int[string] wordCount(string text)
 {
-    // The function splitter lazyily splits the
+    // The function splitter lazily splits the
     // input into a range
     import std.algorithm.iteration: splitter;